-Falready have receiving For the information of block who already have receiving sets or those who may install their during the week, following is the time schedule of the numbers on the daily broadcasting schedule 1:45 P. M.-World Series, play by play by play, 8:05 P. M.-Baseball comment and an analysis of the World Series game.
+Parallel of those who already have receiving sets or those who may install them during the week, following is the time schedule of the numbers on the daily broadcasting schedule:

+1:45 P. M.-World Series, play by play.

+by play.

+8:05 P. M.-Baseball comment and an analysis of the World Series game.
 8:15 P. M.-Summary of the day's

-8:15 P. $M{\rm em}$ summary of the day's important news diepatches.
-8:30 P. $M{\rm em}$ Concert program of numbers and vocal selections.
-On Friday night at 7 o'diock fairy stories told by The Man in the Moon and three musical numbers expe-cially selected for children.
+3:15 P. M.-Summary of the day's important news dispatches.

+8:30 P. M.-Connect! program of musical and vocal selections.

+On Friday night at 7 o'clock fairy stories told by The Man in the Moon and three musical numbers especially selected for children.

 The sending of the World Series reports, of course, is governed by weather conditions.
-In the event that rain may neverat the sume reports, of course, is governed by weather conditions.
-In the event that rain may prevent the gume taking place, announcement of that fact will be made at zeveral inter-vals during the afterneon.
+In the event that rain may prevent the game taking place, announcement of that fact will be made at several intervals during the afternoon.

-Olga Petrova, noted actress, in 1921 appeared before the microphone in costume as actors do today before the television camera.

-Douglas Fairbanks and Mary Pickford in one of their first broadcasts through the NBC microphone, which was designed as a symbol of music.
+NEW YORK BECOMES CENTER OF BROADCASTING